smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

    Read this declaration as "pointer to `int`".

-   This form is most common for variable declarations.
+   This form is quite common for variable declarations.
 It may also be used for a function parameter if the function is to cause a side effect (that is, dereference the pointer to modify data).

 2. `const int* p2`: `p2` can be assigned the address of any `int`, but it **cannot** be used to alter the value of the `int` to which it points.
 Like `p1`, `p2` can point to any number of `int`s over its lifetime.